jmiskovic/lovr-phywire/README.md

 Second easiest option is to replace the internal palette and bring in a new set of colors.
 The shape colors will be chosen sequentially from the palette, which makes it hard to control the color for each individual shape.
 To use the custom color palette, compose the nested list of colors and assign the `options.shapes_palette` to that table.
 The list can contain just one color, which results in monochromatic rendering of all the shapes.

 User can also specify individual colors for each shape.
 Phywire will try to look up `options.shape_colors[shape]`.
 If found, that color will be used.
 Keys of the `shape_colors` table are individual shapes, values are the colors used for that shape in `{r,g,b}` or hexcode format.
 For example, `phywire.options.shape_colors[my_shape] = 0xff00ff` will specify manual color for a single element.
+A convenience function `phywire.setColor()` takes the shape or the collider as a 1st parameter and the color as 2nd parameter.

 ## Troubleshooting with x-ray